d2s/Documentation/_posts/2018-04-12-aRsyncGUIfirststart.md

 ### Firs steps setting up passwordless logins for rsync

 See [manual setup of passwordless logins](/PasswordlessLogin) for info.
 Setting up passwordless logins is not required if this works before using aRsyncGUI.
-It is required that ssh certificates is utilizing the `.ssh` catalog in the users root catalog.
+But it is **required** that ssh is utilizing the `.ssh` catalog in the users home root catalog.

 ### Create private and public ssh certificates

-If you plan utilizing aRsyncGUI with remote servers it is required to setup passwordless logins.
+If you plan utilizing aRsyncGUI with **remote servers** it is required to setup passwordless logins.
 Ssh saves by default, private ssh-keys in `.ssh` catalog on root.
 You need to assist aRsyncGUI a little bit.
 Open a terminal and `cd` to root and `mkdir .ssh` to create the catalog.

+If you only plan utilizing aRsyncGUIn with local attached volumes you might skip setup of passwordless logins.

 ![](/images/RsyncOSX/master/aRsyncGUIfirststart/main0.png)